-- For each joining relation (e.g. table, views or Common Table Expression), it must choose the best-performing join type (e.g. Nested Loops Joins, Hash Joins, Sort Merge Joins).
+- For each joining relation (e.g. table, views, or Common Table Expression), it must choose the best-performing join type (e.g., Nested Loops Joins, Hash Joins, Merge Joins).

 - The joining order becomes very important, especially for Nested Loops Joins.

-The list of access path, chosen by the Optimizer, is assembled into an execution plan.
+The list of access paths, chosen by the Optimizer, is assembled into an execution plan.

 Because of a large number of possible action plan combinations, finding a good execution plan is not a trivial task.

 The more time is spent on finding the best possible execution plan, the higher the transaction response time will get, so the Optimizer has a fixed time budget for finding a reasonable plan.